-• The privacy of other users' information, whether or not the information is securely protected;
+The privacy of other users' information, whether or not the information is securely protected;

 - The ownership and intellectual property rights of proprietary and commercial software, including not using unauthorized copies of software even where the software may not be copy protected; - The finite capacity of a computer system and limitations of use so as not to interfere unreasonably with the activity of other users; - Procedures (posted in computer facilities and/or online) established to manage use of the computer system; - The rights of others not to be harassed, intimidated, or otherwise receive intrusive or inflammatory information through the computer system; and - The Medical College's policies regarding the use of computers as specified by the Information Technologies Services (ITS).
 These can be viewed under the "Policies and Forms" page of WCM-Q SharePoint filtered by "Information Technology Services" division.
+In the absence of a specific WCM-Q policy, the policies of Weill Cornell Medicine of Cornell University will apply.